hainayanda/Artisan/README_3_1_1.md

 ## Requirements

-- Swift 5.3 or higher (Swift 5.1 for version 3.1.1 or lower)
+- Swift 5.1 or higher
 - iOS 10.0 or higher
-- XCode 12.5 or higher (XCode 11 for version 3.1.1 or lower)

 ## Installation